Sibanye Stillwater

 Johannesburg, South Africa

-Climate Lobbying Overview: Sibanye Stillwater communicates top-line support for climate action, however its engagement on carbon tax and mandatory carbon reporting has been largely negative.
+Climate Policy Engagement Overview: Sibanye Stillwater communicates top-line support for climate action, however its engagement on carbon tax and mandatory carbon reporting has been largely negative.
 The company appears to support green hydrogen and nuclear energy, and has shown top-line support for the energy transition.

 Top-line Messaging on Climate Policy: Sibanye Stillwater has communicated top-line support for climate policy.
 The company appeared to support South Africa’s Climate Change Bill in its 2020 CDP response, and submitted comments suggesting changes to terminology to improve the bill’s clarity.
 In its June 2021 position statement on climate change, Sibanye Stillwater also supported the goals of the Paris Agreement, and supported the goal of reducing greenhouse gas emissions in line with 1.5°C of warming.